hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 ---
 name: vsc-access-1
-# How TFE uses VCS Access
+# How TFC/E uses VCS Access

 Most workspaces in Terraform Cloud are associated with a VCS repository, which provides Terraform configurations for that workspace.